Maps4HTML/MapML-Proposal/README.md

-*   Changing the operating model or availability of existing spatial (map) content management systems, APIs and Web Services.
+*   Allow integration with the operating model or availability of existing spatial (map) content management systems, APIs and Web Services.
+For example, the evolving standards of the <a href="https://ogcapi.ogc.org/"><abbr title="Open Geospatial Consortium">OGC</abbr> APIs</a>.
-*   Backwards-incompatible changes to HTML / breaking the Web

 <h3 id="alternative-approaches">Alternative Approaches</h3>